PacktPublishing/Mastering-Kotlin-for-Android/README.md

 * Publish, monitor, and improve your apps in the Google Play Store
 * Perform long-running operations with WorkManager and persist data in your app
 * Use CI/CD with GitHub Actions and distribute test builds with Firebase App Distribution

-Find out how to add linting and static checks on CI/CD pipelines
+* Find out how to add linting and static checks on CI/CD pipelines

+If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1837631719) today!

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>